ubnetdef/website/content/courses/syssec.md

 ## Use of Generative AI
 This course allows the use of generative AI tools (e.g., ChatGPT) on certain assignments within given guidelines.
 Failure to follow these guidelines may be considered a violation of UB’s academic integrity policy.
 If you are unsure how and when generative AI can be used, be sure to ask.

-Generative AI tools are best used as idea generation, not as a citable reference.
+**Generative AI tools are best used as idea generation**, not as a citable reference.
 Any use of generative AI tools must be rigorously documented and submitted with your assignment.

 ## Academic Integrity
 Students must conduct themselves in a manner that does not violate the University at Buffalo’s Academic Integrity Policy.
 Students found in violation of the [Academic Integrity Policy](https://catalog.buffalo.edu/policies/integrity.html) will receive an F for the course.